Sometimes beating the market isn’t all it’s cracked up to be. Just ask Ben Graham.

 But Graham knew he failed.
 He barely survived the worst four year period ever in the stock market.

-Not surprising, it would leave a lasting impression on him.
+Not surprisingly, it would leave a lasting impression on him.
 James Grant explained exactly what went wrong during a 2008 Graham and Dodd event:

 Value investors were supposed to have a deep-rooted aversion to financial leverage, but Graham and his partners went into the crash in a highly encumbered position.
 He relates that he was operating with two and a half million dollars in capital and that two and a half million of longs was hedged with two and a half million of shorts.
 So far so good.
 But Graham had in addition, as much as four and a half million in unhedged long positions against which he had borrowed 2 million.
 “We were convinced,” he explains, “that all of our long securities were intrinsically worth more than the market price.”
 Mark that word intrinsically.
 Now forget it.
 “Although many,” he said, “although many of our issues were little known to active Wall Street hands, similar ones had previously shown a praiseworthy tendency to come to life in a decent interval after we bought them and give us a chance to sell out at a nice profit.”
 So, he had come into the crash levered and with the muscle memory of value redeeming itself because it was intrinsically value laden.